How to Add Desi Comfort to a Modern Home

 πŸ’‘ Tip: Choose a few statement brass or wooden pieces instead of scattering too many small items.
 They'll draw the eye without overwhelming the room.

-Textures That Speak
+Textures That Tell Stories

 Cotton textiles in minimalist Indian interiors